Swiss Independent Wealth Managers: Redefining Private Banking

 01 Do I keep more control over client relationships?

-Yes.
-Independence means no product quotas and genuine client-first service.
+Client-first service: Independence means no product quotas and genuine client-focused advice.

 02 Is compensation better than in private banking?

-Often yes.
-Payouts are more transparent and linked to long-term client success.
+Compensation: Often higher and more transparent, with payouts linked to long-term client success.

 03 What about support infrastructure?

-Independent firms provide open architecture, custodian bank networks, and digital tools.
+Support infrastructure: Independent firms provide open architecture, access to custodian bank networks and modern digital tools.

 04 Can I build long-term trust?